Updated May 9, 2019

 Barron’s GRE Prep course is a low-cost option for students looking for a more condensed online course.
 For one low price, Barron’s offers a diagnostic test, 25 hours of video lessons, 50 hours of video solutions, 4 full-length practice exams, and around 3,000 practice questions.
-Although it doesn’t quite stack up to other top options like The Princeton Review or Magoosh, it’s a pretty good bargain and you can try the basic version of the course for free.
+It doesn’t quite stack up to other top options like The Princeton Review or Magoosh.

 1. Price & Convenience